‘Where are they now – the cast of ‘Swallows and Amazons’?’

 Ext : Ulverston Railway Station ~ filmed at The Haverthwaite Railway Station

-On the first day of filming ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
+On the first day of making the original movie ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
 The aim was to bring across the feel of a bustling 1929 holiday destination.
-Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and there were a number of old bikes, which were all of great interest to us.
+Local people had been fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and a number of old bikes, which were all of great interest to us.

 Ext: Holly Howe ~ filmed at Bank Ground Farm by Coniston Water

 Arriving at Holly Howe in the taxi was truly exciting.
 It was not filmed the next day, as I think rain had set in.
 Claude waited for good evening light.
 But I remember the thrill of drawing up outside the farmhouse in the old car and pulling on my hat as we spilled out and ran past the big farm horses Mr Jackson was leading into the yard.
 Our OOV (out of vision) dialogue was added later.

 If you ever go to Bank Ground Farm near Coniston, named Holly Howe by Arthur Ransome in his books, you must run down the field to the lake as we did.
 As soon as you arrive.
 And at top speed.
 And you will be filled by the same feeling of elation as we were when we played the Walker children.